SreejithKSGupta/learnix/README.md

 ### feature and bug testing
 - Otp for sign in and forgot password
 - comments on courses
-- check if suscribers/users exist before adding them.
-- goes to 404 page because data is checked before initialization in multiple pages => add initialization to main.js

 - admin => can see courses, students and tutors, and enable/disable them. see messages
 - tutor=> create new courses, see and edit existing courses, tutor panel